kylephillips/simple-locator/readme.txt

 * **addresslabel** – Customize the address form label
 * **mapcontrols** – Hide or show the map controls
 * **mapcontrolsposition** – Google Maps formatted position for map controls (ex: TOP_LEFT)
+* **placeholder** - Customize the search input placeholder text (added in v1.3.0)
+* **noresultstext** - Customize the text displayed if no results are returned (added in v1.3.0)
+* **ajax** – To disable AJAX form submission, use ajax="false".
+NOTE: custom map/results containers are not available for non-AJAX forms (added in v1.3.0)
+* **perpage** - Used in conjunction with AJAX option.
+If a perpage option is included in a non-AJAX form, the results will be displayed with simple pagination, limited to the number per page specified.
+(Ex: ajax="false" perpage="15").
+Pagination is not available with AJAX forms. (added in v1.3.0)

 Visit [locate.wp](http://locatewp.com#documentation) for more detailed information.